IceCubo Documentation

 As you can see, the styles section gives you the ability to pick a predefined color schema.

-Each skin has its color schema that gets automatically applied to basic elements, e.g. links.
-Still, skin’s color schema gets available from the most block settings with its colors and background gradients:
+Each skin has its color schema that gets automatically applied to basic elements, e.g. links, pattern backgrounds, etc.

 Templates